If your site is created with WordPress, it is very important that you update regularly. In this article we'd like to explain why.

 Minor releases that include security and bug fixes are updated automatically, but you can also allow WordPress to install major releases automatically.
 You can configure this manually in wp-config, or set it up with the help of a plugin called Easy updates manager.
 This plugin allows you to select what should be updated automatically and what not.

-Tip: If you have used the one.com 1-click WordPress installer, we will periodically send you an email, to remind you to keep your WordPress up-to-date.
+Tip: If you have used the one.com 1-click WordPress installer and our one.com plugin is active, we will periodically send you an email, to remind you to keep your WordPress up-to-date.